deploytoprod/EMRintro/L3a-SparkSubmit.md

 # Lab 3

-Note: if you skip Lab2, please follow [this instructions](https://github.com/deploytoprod/EMRintro/blob/master/L2a-S3.md) to create the scaffolding needed for Lab3.
+Note: if you skip Lab2, please follow [those instructions](https://github.com/deploytoprod/EMRintro/blob/master/L2a-S3.md) to create the scaffolding needed for Lab3.
+When you finish that, you can continue with the below instructions.

 # Working with Spark